Darazaki/AutoDayNightThemeSwitch/README.md

   Switcher](https://gitlab.com/rmnvgr/nightthemeswitcher-gnome-shell-extension)
   by rmnvgr

-> Automatically toggle between your light and dark GTK theme variants when
+> Automatically toggle your light and dark GTK and GNOME Shell theme variants,
-> Night Light activates
+> switch backgrounds and launch custom commands at sunset and sunrise

 - [Dark Mode
   Switcher](https://github.com/lossurdo/gnome-shell-extension-dark-mode) by